Let me tell you a story about my third trip to Paris and my first new year’s eve abroad.

 At 10 pm we were heading back to the Paris center.
 At 11 pm we were already under the Eifel tower.

 Another fact we didn’t know about Paris was, that all of the fireworks or firecrackers were banned.

-Obviously we were wrong and the fireworks show was again under Arc and we couldn’t see it because the trees were blocking our view.
-So all those amazing photos of Eifel tower with spectacular fireworks behind it – not really true anymore.
+Obviously, we were wrong and the fireworks show was again under Arc and we couldn’t see it because the trees were blocking our view.
+So all those amazing photos of the Eifel Tower with spectacular fireworks behind it – not really true anymore.